Homomorphic Encryption

 transmission, but also for data processing and storage.
 This would provide comprehensive

-protection against cyber threats in diverse sectors, ranging from
+against cyber threats in diverse sectors, ranging from

 healthcare to finance, blockchain, and online gaming.